Stay in the loop to receive the latest news and exclusive special deals!

 Construction of what was then called Federation Square began in 1998 with the $450 million investment supported by the Victorian State Government, City of Melbourne, the Commonwealth Government and the private sector through various tenancies and major sponsorships.

 Given its bold architectural form and large aspiration, the project had its share of changes to the brief, controversy over design and costs, heated debate and skepticism.
-Since its opening on 26 October 2002, however, Fed Square has been embraced by locals and visitors alike, with over 10 million visits each year.
+However, since its opening on 26 October 2002 Fed Square has been embraced by locals and visitors alike, with over 100 million visits since its opening.

 By 2003, only a year after its opening, Fed Sq. had already become the most awarded project in the history of the Royal Australian Institute of Architects Victoria (RAIA), receiving five major awards for architectural and design excellence.